-When Sony launched the PlayStation 4, their aim was to win back their once-unstoppable market leadership.
-70 million consoles later, Sony’s back on top.
+When Sony launched the PlayStation 4, its aim was to win back their once-unstoppable market leadership.
+100 million consoles later, Sony’s back on top.

 The PS4, then, was designed with the input of game developers — and it shows.
 From its elegant, smooth and uncluttered on-screen menus to its tight integration of video capturing and online chat, the PS4 feels like a natural interface that never gets in the way of you and your games.

 What Makes The PlayStation 4 Stand Out?

 At launch, a review of the Sony Playstation 4 (PS4) revealed it was the most powerful home video game console available, easily outpacing its Microsoft rival for graphics quality and speed.
 Sony moved to enhance that lead even further with the beefed-up PS4 Pro, launched in 2016.
 Bigger, more powerful and substantially more expensive, it was designed from the ground up for 4K gaming — important in an era where more and more people are buying 4K-capable TVs.
 If you’ve got a 4K display, it’s well worth considering the Pro version, even though older games don’t make full use of the 4K resolution.
 One minor drawback, though, is that the Pro cannot play 4K movies on UHD Blu-ray discs.

 The PS4’s early advantage was also buffed by the signing of a large number of games and game developers exclusive to the console, a field where Sony holds the clear lead to this day despite Microsoft’s best efforts to catch up.